 Switch to Dynamic Planning Reduces Annual Budget Cycle by 75%

-75% reduction in time spent on the budget
+Reduced time spent on the budget by 75%

 For many health systems, the annual budgeting cycle spans over six months and requires thousands of hours from leadership, yet produces a budget that is outdated within months.
 Then, throughout the fiscal year, even with a strong flex-budget, leaders continue to have to explain why performance is not tracking to budget.
 With a continuously shifting environment, not to mention the need for cost reduction, a traditional budget process and of focus on budget variance is too labor intensive and provides too little business value.